muratk5n/thirdwave/en/README.md

 ---

-I wonder what will Petros will do about the Colombian drug trade
+I wonder what Petro will do about the Colombian drug trade

 ---

 The left in ascendance.

 The Independent: "Colombia picks 1st leftist president [Petros] in tight runoff contest"